General settings of form component

 With this option, you can write Javascript to set up your own validation rules for the field.

-- Secret Validation: Tick this checkbox if you want the custom validation logic is performed only on the server side.
+- Secret Validation: Tick this checkbox if you want the custom validation logic to be performed only on the server side.
 This option keeps your validation logic private and secret.

 JSONLogic Validation